russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 balancing_speed_with_comprehension

-Knight underlines the importance of this approach by advising,
+Knight underlines the importance of this approach by stating,

 "Since purpose has such power, anytime you sit down to read, set a goal or purpose.
 Determine beforehand what you want or hope to gain from the material."

-“When designing microlearning, you need to decide what you want the participant to do, not what they need to know,” — Karl M. Kapp and Robyn A. Defelice advise in their book ‘Microlearning Short and Sweet.’
+"When designing microlearning, you need to decide what you want the participant to do, not what they need to know."

 They highlight the importance of breaking down large volumes of information into smaller, more manageable chunks.
 This approach is particularly effective in speed reading, as it aligns with the chunking technique discussed earlier.